 The game still offers a pretty decent round of boxing, despite how the controls are a tad too complicated for their own good.
 The player is locked down in one place, forced to choose between standing still or throwing a flurry of punches to the computer opponent.

-It is surely more fun to play against a human, if you manage to configure a joystick in DosBox.
+It is surely more fun to play against a human, as long as one manages to configure a joystick in DosBox.

-I’m not here to write an article to critique the game’s faults almost thirty years after, my wish is to celebrate the tiny details I’ve always loved.
+I’m not here to write an article to critique the game’s faults almost thirty years after, since that would be pretty much pointless.
+Instead I’d like to focus my attention on the tiny details.

 Like the newspaper at the end of the fight, advertising your victory with a brief replay of the knockout punch.
 Even if you don’t like boxing games, 4D Sports Boxing’s innovative features are still important to recognize.
 As a kid I remember spending hours creating a character, trying to make up outrageous names for him and training to go against the champion.
 Many important design choices were made by the trio of Jay MacDonald, Rick Friesen and Chris Taylor (yes, that Chris Taylor) back when they were working at Distinctive Software.
 Two years prior they had created the fantastic Test Drive II : The Duel, one of the best driving game sequels of the nineties.